SubnauticaModding/Nautilus/Nautilus/Documentation/guides/assetbundles.md

 {
     internal class AssetBundles : BaseUnityPlugin
     {
-        //Usually this is done in your Plugin script but technically you can do it wherever public static AssetBundle assetBundle { get; private set; }
+        // Usually this is done in your Plugin script but technically you can do it wherever public static AssetBundle MyAssetBundle { get; private set; }

         private void Awake()
         {
-            //Keep in mind that the assetbundle can only be open in one place at a time, so keep a reference
+            // Keep in mind that the assetbundle can only be open in one place at a time, so keep a reference
-            //This method assumes you have a folder named "Assets" in your mod's plugin folder
+            // This method assumes you have a folder named "Assets" in your mod's plugin folder
-            //The second parameter needs to be the name of the asset bundle file (Usually they don't have file extensions) assetBundle = AssetBundleLoadingUtils.LoadFromAssetsFolder(Assembly.GetExecutingAssembly(), "myAssetBundle")
+            // The second parameter needs to be the name of the asset bundle file (Usually they don't have file extensions) MyAssetBundle = AssetBundleLoadingUtils.LoadFromAssetsFolder(Assembly.GetExecutingAssembly(), "myAssetBundle")

-            //This name needs to be the exact same name as the prefab you put in the bundle GameObject mirrorVariant1 = assetBundle.LoadAsset<GameObject>("myGameObject");
+            // This name needs to be the exact same name as the prefab you put in the bundle GameObject mirrorVariant1 = MyAssetBundle.LoadAsset<GameObject>("myGameObject");
         }
     }
 }